 Second ACE Summer

 Similar to the first summer, the second ACE summer is designed to help ACErs to grow in all three pillars: professional teaching, community and spirituality.
 The academic coursework remains practical and rigorous, and helps individuals process their first-year teaching experiences with a constant focus on how to improve upon them in the second year.
-Throughout the summer, ACE teachers work on one unit of instruction in particular depth, citing research to justify their instructional decisions, and finally presenting their finished product in a professional poster session moderated by ACE faculty members.
 Through retreats, shared meals, Mass and other activities, ACErs continue to grow in relationship to God and to one another.

 Second Year of Teaching